 We have recently introduced an incentive to encourage children to work co-operatively within school, aim to be the best they can be and encourage others to do the same.
 A Star Class reward is awarded to any class within the school on a weekly basis, to the class who has demonstrated the best learning behaviour throughout the week; this could be related to a range of aspects of school life, including the number of children who have been on the tracking sheet, the behaviour of the class in assembly and through corridors, the attitude of the class towards learning or a performance such as a class assembly.

-Further guidance on home learning is documented in our updated Home Learning Policy (effective September 2017).
+Further guidance on homework is documented in our updated Home Learning Policy.

 In addition, we like children to read every day.
-It doesn't have to be a 'school' book.
+It can be any book and doesn't have to be a 'school' book.
 All reading is good reading and we have a minimum expectation of three reads per week which get documented in a child's reading diary.

-The Letters and Sounds programme suggests lists of words which children should be able to read on sight and spell.
-These begin with the First 100 High Frequency Words then move to the Next 200 High Frequency Words.
+The Read, Write Inc. programme suggests lists of words which children should be able to read on sight and spell.
+These are referred to as 'Red Words' and begin with the first 100 high frequency words then move on to the next 200 high frequency words.
 These lists provide children with a bank of the most common words they will come across in their reading and writing.

 There are a variety of online resources available to help you support your child with grammar, punctuation and spelling, including documents produced by the Department for Education.